 The NHTSA Best Practice also recommends steps and actions on fundamental vehicle cybersecurity protection, training for current and future work force and technical/non-technical individuals, considering aftermarket devices and serviceability of vehicle components by individuals and third parties.

-In September 2017, the NHTSA released Automated Driving Systems 2.0: A Vision for Safety (“ADS Guidance 2.0”) which replaced the Federal Automated Vehicles Policy issued by NHTSA in 2016.
-ADS Guidance 2.0 recommends that the auto industry dedicate resources to assessing risk and testing vehicles for cybersecurity vulnerabilities.
+In September 2017, the NHTSA released Automated Driving Systems 2.0: A Vision for Safety (“AV 2.0”) which replaced the Federal Automated Vehicles Policy issued by NHTSA in 2016.
+AV 2.0 recommends that the auto industry dedicate resources to assessing risk and testing vehicles for cybersecurity vulnerabilities.

 The EU is also providing guidance on vehicle cybersecurity.